 Our trust regularly publishes newsletters regarding aspect of keeping safe.

-E-safety is an important part of keeping children safe at Bristnall Hall Academy.
+Online-Safety is an important part of keeping children safe at Bristnall Hall Academy.
 We have extensive security measures in place in the Academy, which are monitored both internally and externally, to help safeguard students from potential dangers or unsuitable material.
-Any E-safety incidents are recorded and managed in accordance with our E-safety Policy. e-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+Any Online-Safety incidents are recorded and managed in accordance with our Online-Safety Policy.
+Online-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.

-Please use the link below to report any E-safety Incidents or any other concerns e.g. bullying, peer issues, schoolwork.
+Please use the link below to report any Online-Safety Incidents or any other concerns e.g. bullying, peer issues, schoolwork.
 Reports using the tool below are anonymous by default.

 Please see Online Safety Videos below:

 We are developing software use to further safeguard our young people, through My Concern and Tootoot.
 We have recently changed our onsite protection as well, to enable better safeguarding reporting and more efficient and effective filtering.

-All Bristnall Hall Academy staff complete regular E-safety training.
+All Bristnall Hall Academy staff complete regular Online-Safety training.

-All of Year 7 and 8 will be completing an e-safety qualification in 2016-2017 to ensure that they understand in detail how to stay safe online, the BSC Level 1 Award in e-safety
+All of Year 7 and 8 will be completing an Online-Safety qualification in 2016-2017 to ensure that they understand in detail how to stay safe online, the BSC Level 1 Award in e-safety